garrett-sutton/garrett-sutton.github.io/_drafts/gwen-in-france.md

 We had a plan for a roof over our head every night and a means to get to that roof over our head.
 I was also nervous about the travel, being in a foreign place, and reverting to sleeping in the same room as Gwen for our hotel nights.

+TODO: Add our dinner situation

 After the fact, I'm happy.
 I'm grateful that we were able to take advantage of this unique opportunity.
 And though I didn't